isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 *   15% discount on all food &amp; beverages at Presotea at Kallang Leisure Park.
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
 *   Shiloh Remnant Pte Ltd reserves the right to amend the terms &amp; conditions without prior notice.
-*   Offer is valid from 01 Jun 2022 to 31 Dec 2023.
+*   Offer is valid from 01 Jun 2022 to 31 Dec 2024.

 ##### **YU KEE SPECIALITIES**
 *   10% discount for all food and beverage items located at Yu Kee Specialities, level 2 of Kallang Wave Mall.
 *   Offer cannot be used in conjunction with any other existing promotions or discounts at Yu Kee Specialities.
 *   TS Rewards Card must be presented prior to payment for the discount to be valid.
 *   Yu Kee Group reserves the right to amend the terms &amp; conditions without prior notice.
-*   Offer is valid till 31 Dec 2023.
+*   Offer is valid till 31 Dec 2024.

 <hr>

 #### **LIFESTYLE**
 ##### **HYDRAGUN**
-*   20% discount on HYDRAGUN products is exclusively valid at&nbsp;[HYDRAGUN online store](https://www.hydragun.com/)
+*   20% discount on HYDRAGUN products is exclusively valid at&nbsp;[HYDRAGUN online store](https://www.hydragun.com/) with the exception of the accessory products stated below:
+    *   HeatPod Towel Insert
+    *   HeatPod Pillow and Footrest
+    *   Supertub Water Filters
+    *   Supertub Water Balancing Supplies
+*   10% discount on HYDRAGUN newest product, &nbsp;[Supertub](https://www.hydragun.sg/products/supertub-cold-plunge)
 *   Athletes must upload a picture/screenshot of their TS Rewards Card (physical card or eCard) via any of the following methods for the discount to be valid:
     *   Chat function at the bottom right corner of HYDRAGUN website.
 Note that "live" chat function will only be available on HYDRAGUN website 7am-7pm (Singapore Time), Mondays to Friday; or
     *   Email ([support@hydragun.com](mailto:support@hydragun.com)); or
     *   WhatsApp chat (+65 80119037).
 *   For step-by-step guide to enjoy Team Singapore rewards card discount on HYDRAGUN website, please click&nbsp;[here](/files/Our%20Work/Singapore%20Sports%20Institute/Athlete%20Life/Team%20Singapore%20Card/Steps_for_requesting_Team_Singapore_discount_on_hydragunsg_1.pdf)
 *   Offer cannot be used in conjunction with any existing promotions or discounts at the store unless otherwise stated.
-*   Offer is valid till 31 Dec 2023.
+*   Offer is valid till 31 Dec 2024.

 ##### **OSIM**
 *   Offers are only available via electronic direct mail (eDM) Flash Sales.
 *   eDM Flash Sale will be conducted every quarter, and offer cannot be combined with other OSIM retail shop offers.
 *   OSIM will send the eDM (in PDF format) to SportSG for subsequent communication to TS athletes via email.
-*   Offer for the OSIM eDM Flash Sales will be valid till 31 December 2023.
+*   Offer for the OSIM eDM Flash Sales will be valid till 31 December 2024.

 <hr>